sooftware/kospeech/README.md

 ```
 python ./bin/eval.py -dataset_path dataset_path -data_list_path data_list_path -mode eval
 ```
 Now you have a model which you can use to predict on new data.
-We do this by running `beam search` (or `greedy search`).
+We do this by running `greedy search` or `beam search`.
 Like training, you can choose between `Default setting` or `Custom setting`.

 ### Checkpoints